 To solve this problem, Parametric Monkey has developed a custom Dynamo graph that substitutes a model or detail line’s line style for another.
-The graph, which is available as part of our Dynamo Package Development service, can be run within Dynamo Player and requires only two user inputs – the source line style, which is the old style to be deleted, and the target line style.
+The graph, which is available as part of our Dynamo Package Development service, can be run within Dynamo Player.
+It requires only two user inputs – the source line style to be deleted, and the target line style.

 The graph first checks that the source and target line style are present in the document.
 If not, the graph is aborted, and an error returned.
 In this scenario, the user should check the spelling and re-run.
 Remember to ensure that you have no active commands in Revit before re-running, including closing the line styles window.
 Otherwise, the graph will not be able to run.

 If both the source and target line styles are found, the graph collects all the model and detail lines which match the source line style and modifies them to the target line style.
 Due to Revit limitations, model or detail lines nested within a group will either need to be un-grouped or manually fixed.
-Therefore, if the graph finds elements which are nested within a model or detail group, these are excluded and returned separately for manual review.
+Therefore, elements which are nested within a model or detail group are excluded and returned separately for manual review.
 While it is technically possible to duplicate a group, modify the line styles in that group, and then replace all groups with the new group, this is too prone to errors and is best avoided.

 Once all elements have been modified, and the line style no longer has any instances, the line style is deleted.